mediafellows/mediafellows.github.io/collections/_jobs/20211024_mediafellows-Fronend_Developer_Ad.md

 layout: career
 header_image: "/assets/img/bg/career.jpg"
 title: Frontend Developer (m/w/d)
-date: 24.08.2021
+date: 24.10.2021
-description: mediafellows is looking for a Frontend Developer who can demonstrate comprehensive knowledge of the JavaScript programming language as well as popular JavaScript Frameworks such React Native, and has already gained experience with developing complex single-page web applications in a professional capacity.
+description: mediafellows is looking for a Frontend Developer who can demonstrate comprehensive knowledge of the JavaScript programming language as well as popular JavaScript Frameworks such React JS, and has already gained experience with developing complex single-page web applications in a professional capacity.

 ---